smallab/raspicam-meets-cinder-on-raspi4/README.md

 ______________________________

-Please note: to simply run a previously compiled app on a different SD card and copy-pasted to a new SD card, that’s all that needs to be installed on that new SD.
+Please note: to simply run an app that was previously compiled on a specific Pi (i.e. your dev Pi) and copy-pasted to a new Pi (i.e. your target, production Pi), that’s all that needs to be installed on that new Pi.
-In such case, copy the folder with BasicApp, resources folder and assets folder + make the BasicApp executable, as in:
-`sudo chmod -x /Desktop/MJBEDV/BasicApp`

 ______________________________